aacerox/node-rest-client/readme.md

 ```
 ### Response Parsers

 You can add your own response parsers to client, as many as you want.
+There are 2 parser types:

+- _Regular parser_: First ones to analyze responses.
+When a response arrives it will pass through all regular parsers, first parser whose `match` method return true will be the one to process the response. there can be as many regular parsers as you need. you can delete and replace regular parsers when it'll be needed.

+- _Default parser_: When no regular parser has been able to process the response, default parser will process it, so it's guaranteed that every response is processed.
+There can be only one default parser and cannot be deleted but it can be replaced adding a parser with `isDefault` attribute to true.

-Each parser needs to follow some conventions:
+Each parser - regular or default- needs to follow some conventions:

 * Must be and object
 * Must have the following attributes: